PhilLockett/Tartan/README.md

 based on the current selections.
 Clicking on these areas will colour the highlighted threads using the currently selected colour from the "Colour Palette".

+Additionally, threads can be inserted or deleted.
+With the focus on the "Sample" window, holding down the "alt" or "ctrl" key will display a message in the "Sample" heading bar to indicate functional options.
+With the "alt" key held down, clicking on the extended threads will delete the highlighted number of threads.
+With the "ctrl" key held down, clicking on the extended threads will insert the highlighted number of threads.

 ## Points of interest
 This code has the following points of interest: